idini/transformation_scd2/README.md

 #### Disclaimer

 The code is written for the transformation module.
-It is assumed that the bigquery tables already exists.
+It is assumed that the bigquery tables already exist.

 Before running the code, please check if the `application_default_credential.json` credential file is already on your machine, in the path `~/.config/gloud/`.
 If not, please run the following command in the terminal `gcloud auth application-default login` and follow the steps.